Asymptotic Mean-Value Formulas for Solutions of General Second-Order Elliptic Equations: Bounded Operators

 \begin{definition} An operator $F:\Omega \times S^n(\R)\rightarrow\mathbb{R}$ is uniformly elliptic with constants $0<\theta\leq\Theta$ if and only if for every $M,N\in S^n(\R)$ with $N\geq0$,

 for all $x\in\Omega$. \end{definition}

-Here we modify the formulas from the previous section to obtain a mean value formula for general uniformly elliptic operators.
+Here we modify the formulas from the previous section to obtain a mean-value formula for general uniformly elliptic operators.
 This is possible because every uniformly elliptic operator can be written as an Isaacs operator.
 We include a proof for the reader's convenience, see also \cite{CC.2003}.

 \begin{lemma} Let

 An operator $F:\Omega \times S^n(\R)\rightarrow\mathbb{R}$ is uniformly elliptic with constants $0<\theta\leq\Theta$ if and only if

 \end{lemma}